tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/在线辅助工具/COS 请求工具_intl_en.md

 ## Feature Overview

-The COS request tool is a web debugging tool provided by COS, which is integrated on the TencentCloud API 3.0 Explorer platform for API debugging.
+The COS request tool is a web-based debugging tool provided by COS.
+It is integrated on the TencentCloud API 3.0 Explorer platform for API debugging.

 >!
 Requests sent by the COS request tool will be sent to the real COS server. **As all operations are real, be careful when performing operations such as `DELETE`.**